Free Website Content - Top 10 RSS Do's and Don'ts

 1. Titles and Descriptions.

-title and description.
-Many readers will view or search
+Channel title and description.
+Many readers will view

-for topic specific RSS feeds using keywords or keyword phrases.
+or search for topic specific RSS feeds using keywords

 2. GUID Format.

-globally unique identifier.
-Each post should use a different
+is a globally unique identifier.
+Each post should use

-GUID.
-The GUID will in some cases assist RSS news readers
+a different GUID.
+The GUID will in some cases assist

-and aggregation software in determining when new content
+RSS news readers and aggregation software in determining

-has been added to the RSS feed or when existing content
+when new content has been added to the RSS feed or when

 3. Publish Dates.